kstrauser/PythonOAuthCallback/README.md

     >>> token_info['access_token']
     'BigLongAlphanumericString'

-At that point, you have the user's access token for use when accessing their account resources.
+You now have a token for accessing the user's account resources.

 ## Writing your own handler

 Subclass `CallbackHandler` method's:

-* `auth_url` returns the URL that the user's web browser with initially open with.
+* `auth_url` returns the URL that the user's web browser will initially open with.

-* `do_Get` analyzes the callback response request to parse out the access token or other relevant data.
+* `do_Get` analyzes the callback request to parse out the access token or other relevant data.
 Call `self.finish_with_result` to stop the web server and return the results to the client program.

 ## License

-PythonOAuthCallback is available under the MIT License.
+Python OAuth Callback is available under the MIT License.